emacsorphanage/emamux/README.md

 *target-session* is set as default at first `emamux:send-command` called.
 You can change default *target-session* with `C-u` prefix.

+Copy content of (car kill-ring) to tmux buffer

+    M-x emamux:copy-kill-ring

+You can change buffer index with Numerical Prefix.

 **Following commands can be executed only within tmux**

 Run command in a small split pane(`runner pane`) where emacs is in.